JamFox/jamlab-terraform-old/README.md

 ### Bootstrap

-First you need to set up API access to Proxmox.
+(Optional) Set up API access to Proxmox if you do not wish to use cluster admin to execute tasks.
 Follow the [Telmate Proxmox Terraform Provider Docs](https://github.com/Telmate/terraform-provider-proxmox/blob/master/docs/index.md).

-The Proxmox API connection parameters need to be set as Terraform variables either using:

-- a `.tfvars` file
-- inline `-vars`
-- environment variables
-- updating the defaults in `variables.tf`
+Set up sensitive PVE connection variables using `pve.hvl.sample` as a reference.

 ### Initializing and verifying configuration